apache/struts-site/source/security/index.md

 > Note: Only relevant if you are not using `struts.parameters.requireAnnotations=true` as per the previous section.

-You should carefully design your actions without exposing anything via setters and getters, thus can leads to potential security vulnerabilities.
+You should carefully design your actions without exposing anything via setters and getters, this can lead to potential security vulnerabilities.
 Any action's setter can be used to set incoming untrusted user's value which can contain suspicious expression.
 Some Struts `Result`s automatically populate params based on values in `ValueStack` (action in most cases is the root) which means incoming value will be evaluated as an expression during